-Definition: Ability to feed oneself food after it has been

-prepared and made available.
-The assessment begins when someone places the food within the reach of the patient.
-It involves the following subcomponents: cutting up the food into bite-size portions, bringing food to the mouth with the use of utensils, chewing and swallowing it safely.
+Definition: Ability to feed oneself food after it has been prepared and made available.
+The assessment begins when someone places the food within the reach of the patient 16,18.
+It involves the following subcomponents: cutting up the into bite-size portions, bringing food to the mouth with the use of utensils, chewing and swallowing it safely.
 If a subject relies on other means of feeding, usually a nasogastric tube, then the assessment is how the subject administers the feeding himself.

 Practical Points: First decide whether a helper needs to be present at all during the actual eating process to decide between independence and dependence.
-Amongst the six ADLs discussed, the amount of assistance is probably the most subjective for feeding.
+Amongst the 6 ADLs discussed, the amount of assistance is probably the most subjective for feeding.
 The final score needs to take into account the subcomponent with the most assistance needed.

 Independence is then the ability to cut food, bring food to mouth, chew and swallow without a helper needing to be present.
 This is regardless if adaptive cutlery (for example long handled or built up forks and spoons) is used.
 If a subject feeds via a nasogastric tube, he must be able to pour the enteral feed down the tube independently.
-This usually requires an additional funnel to guide the feed down to the tube and he should hold the funnel independently together with the nasogastric tube.
+This usually requires an additional funnel to guide the feed down to the tube and he